moiatgit/tcat/README.md

 * I write also in other languages.
 I've calculated roughly that I write 60% in Catalan, 30% in Spanish and the rest mostly in English.
 Therefore, it is more than possible that you find other layouts closer to optimal for Catalan than mine.

 * I've processed a fair amount of corpus in all three languages and for different subjects.
-As stats remain reasonably consistent when adding new corpuses, I've accepted momentary my current findings.
+As stats remain reasonably consistent when adding new corpora, I've accepted momentary my current findings.

 * The elements I've considered are: